if-05-01-A-fall-2019/st-assignement-02-file-system-implementation-batu_felix_patz_mo_gymbros-1/Oezdogan/remark_Polleichtner.md

 Die Blöcke müssen frei gegeben werden.**//Again how would you know which blocks belong to the file**

 ## 6.)
 What has to be done when a file is deleted?
-Der Speicherblock muss freigegeben werden. und den Status auf frei umstellen,damit es für den Free Space Management bekannt ist.**//inaccurate again**
+Der Speicherblock muss freigegeben werden. und den Status auf frei umstellen,damit es für den Free Space Management bekannt ist.**//Again how do you know whixh blocks belong to the file**